Kate Robbins: Singing

+Television

+Robbins provided most of the female voices on the television show Spitting Image in the late 1980s and early 1990s.
 In 1995, Robbins provided all of the voices, including the male ones, in the children's television series The Caribou Kitchen.
+The 1986 Granada Television sketch show Robbins featured Kate, her brother Ted Robbins, and her sisters Amy Robbins, Jane Robbins and Emma Robbins.

+Radio

-During the 1990s, Robbins performed a number of different roles as both an impersonator and a singer in the BBC Radio 4 satirical comedy series A Look Back at the Nineties and its sequel series A Look Back at the Future.
+During the 1990s, Robbins performed a number of different roles as both an impersonator and a singer in the BBC Radio 4 satirical comedy series A Look Back at the Nineties and its sequel A Look Back at the Future.
+Robbins took part in the original series of Dead Ringers on BBC Radio 4 in 2000.

-Robbins also provided the English language dubbing for Europeans, featured on the Channel 4 series Eurotrash and, in 2006, made two appearances on the BBC Radio 4 programme Just a Minute.
+Live comedy

+Robbins was part of the Grumpy Old Women Live tours in 2014 and 2015.

+Honours

-In 2007, Robbins was awarded an Honorary Bachelor of Arts degree from Bedfordshire University, for her lifetime contribution to the Performing Arts.
+In 2007, Robbins was awarded an Honorary Bachelor of Arts degree from the University of Bedfordshire, for her lifetime contribution to performing arts.

-In December 2010, Robbins released her third album, a jazz based affair, entitled Soho Nights, which was written as a collaboration with the Italian saxophonist Alessandro Tomei, and recorded at Abbey Road Studios in London.

-Robbins also co-wrote the well-received easy listening album We're Just Passing Through with broadcaster and journalist Nicky Campbell, which was released in 2014.

-Robbins was one of the Grumpy Old Women on a sell-out tour in 2014 with comedian Jenny Eclair and actress Susie Blake which toured again in 2015.